Master of Divinity

 - NT003-712 and one of BB001-712, BB002-712, BB003-712

 - 36cps TH

-- 24cps Old / New testament set books using the original Greek or Hebrew biblical text
+- 48cps Old / New Testament set books, with a minimum of 12cps from Old Testament and 12cps from New Testament, including at least 24cps set books using the original Greek or Hebrew biblical text

 - 12cps CH / TH / PE

 - 24cps LA / BB / NT / OT / CH / TH / PE

 - At least 72cps elective units from any unit field, which includes at least one of the following: